hbz/laser3/app/SPECS.md

 #### GlobalUID

-Extend **de.laser.domain.BaseDomainComponent** to use the globalUID attribute in your domain class.
+Extend **de.laser.domain.AbstractBaseDomain** to use the globalUID attribute in your domain class.

 #### Translation via i10n

-Extend **de.laser.domain.I10nTranslatableAbstract** to support db based translation mechanism in your domain class.
+Extend **de.laser.domain.AbstractI10nTranslatable** to support db based translation mechanism in your domain class.

 #### Database Migration Scripts